RIAPS/example.varcontrol/README.md

 # example.varcontrol
 Simple RIAPS application to demonstrate RIAPS sending control commands to OpenDSS simulation agent.
 The agent needs to be running separately in a Windows machine.
+This application is designed to work with the model in the sample directory of the "interface.opendss" repository.
+For an end to end demo, please clone that repository onto the windows host machine on which the RIAPS VM is installed.

 ## Algorithm
 The application here reads the voltage of a specific line of the network, queries the reactive part of a particular load and then updates it according to a duty cycle.
 Thus, it demonstrates all the three types of messaging that the OpenDSS agent supports: Publish, Subscribe and Query.